Getting Married In New Zealand - New Zealand Wedding Guide

 When eating in restaurants, tipping is not required but recommended if you enjoyed the service.
 Food delivery staff, hairdressers and taxi drivers are not normally tipped.

 Many of the much-loved foods in New Zealand are imports that came primarily from the British.
-Cereal and toast a typical brekkie fare during the week, and fry ups with eggs, bacon, hash browns, etc. are a popular weekend treat.
+Cereal and toast are a typical brekkie fare during the week, and fry ups with eggs, bacon, hash browns, etc. are a popular weekend treat.
 Fish and chips is another British import that’s seen all over New Zealand today.
 The traditional Maori way of cooking is hangi, which is a form of cooking where food is put into the ground in a basket along with hot rocks to cook over a number of hours.

 A mixture of cash and card payments is recommended in New Zealand – ATMs are readily available in most urban areas.
 Most payments you will make for your wedding will have card facilities.
 All registry offices will accept over the counter payments by cash cheque and card.